-Providing electrical energy is an essential public service, and some restrictions are necessary within the right-of-way to maintain reliability.
-Utilities have determined that the best way to prevent outages is to restrict the placement of structures within the right-of-way.
-If a building or structure in the right-of-way caught fire, it could burn into the power line and take the line out of service for an extended time.
-Additionally, buildings or other structures in the right-of-way can hamper maintenance crews from accessing the line if an outage occurs.
+Providing electrical energy is an essential public service, and some restrictions are necessary within the right-of-way to maintain safe and reliable operations of the transmission line.
+Utilities have determined that the best way to prevent outages is to restrict the placement of structures within the right-ofway.
+If a building or structure in the right-of-way caught fire, it could burn into the power line and take the line out of service for an extended period of time.
+Additionally, buildings or other structures in the right-of-way could hamper maintenance crews from accessing the line if an outage occurs.

-What are the main building and plant restrictions in the easement?
+What are the main building and planting restrictions in the easement?

-Conditions will vary, but the primary building and planting restrictions within the right-of-way are in place to ensure that a utility has the necessary clearance for operation and maintenance, and to comply with the National Electrical Safety Code.
-Restrictions within the right-of-way strip prohibit constructing buildings and structures, storing flammable materials and planting tall-growing trees.
+Conditions will vary, but the primary building and planting restrictions within the right-of-way are in place to ensure that a utility has the necessary clearance for operation and maintenance, and to comply with the National Electric Safety Code.
+Restrictions within the right-of-way prohibit constructing buildings and structures, storing flammable materials and planting tall-growing vegetation.